flewis267/GoogleDataAnalytics-Cyclist-Casestudy/README.md

 	'D:\bike_rides_cleaned.csv' WITH csv
 ```

 I am surprised by the fact that casual users took longer average rides than members.
 The average length of a ride for a casual user was 27 minutes exactly and 13 minutes and 27 seconds for members.
 I think this could either be down to members using the bikes more frequently for shorter trips as it's cheaper whilst a casual user might take it out for longer but less frequently.
 I also noticed an interesting trend when calculating the mode of day_of_week.
-All the days of the week have a similar total amount of rides with the maximum difference between days being a 253168 difference from Saturday to Monday.
+All the days of the week have a similar total amount of rides, with the maximum difference between days being 253168 from Saturday to Monday.

 These insights will be crucial in answering the business question **How do annual members and casual riders use Cyclistic bikes differently** as it shows clearly how the different categories of riders use the Cyclistic service.
 The most important thing to pass on to the stakeholders is the fact that for rides under 24 hours, casual riders spend double the time per ride than members.